 <![if !vml]><![endif]>Linear regression models

-Notes on linear regression analysis (pdf file)
+Notes on linear regression analysis (pdf)

 Introduction to linear regression analysis